 - Oil/Gas – Phone in details.
 You may also have to give meter readings in old and new addresses and open/close accounts.

-- Vets/Dog licenses – Phone vets with new details to receive immunization notices.
-An Post issue dog licence reminders so contact them or the local council.
+- Vets/Dog licenses – Phone vets with new details to receive immunisation notices.
+An Post issue dog licence reminders so contact them or your local county council.

 - Pet Microchip Details – update yours and your pets details on www.Fido.ie

 - Revenue/Tax – Phone or post in details to your local tax office.
 You may be able to email a request through your ROS.ie account too.

 - TV License – Email or phone your local head post office.

 - Electoral Register – You should be able to check details online and email or ring in address changes to you local county council.
 You may need to include your old address, new address, date of birth and phone number in the request.

 - Life Insurance – Phone the insurance company or your bank if with them as part of a mortgage.
 Joint policy holders might need confirmation via post or email.

 - Business – Communicate your new address to all clients who have outstanding bills.